-Workers need to take care in using mobile phones to communicate with young people:
+Workers need to be cautious and careful in using mobile phones to communicate with young people:

-- Mobile phone use should primarily be for the purposes of information sharing. - Workers should keep a log of significant conversations/texts. - Any texts or conversations that raise concerns should be passed on to the worker's supervisor. - Workers should use clear language and should not use abbreviations like 'lol' which could mean 'laugh out loud' or 'lots of love'. - Paid workers will be issued with a mobile phone under a contract that provides itemised billing. - Workers should not take photos of children, young people or adults at risk unless permission is sought in advance and should not store such photos on personal phones.
+- Mobile phone use should primarily be for the purposes of information sharing. - Workers should keep a log of significant conversations/texts. - Any texts or conversations that raise concerns should be passed on to the worker's supervisor.

+- Workers should use clear language and should not use abbreviations like 'lol' which could mean 'laugh out loud' or 'lots of love'. - Paid workers will be issued with a mobile phone under a contract that provides itemised billing. - Workers should not take photos of children, young people or adults at risk unless permission is sought in advance and should not store such photos on personal phones. - Where the youth and children's work is primarily delivered by volunteers the church should consider having a central mobile phone used for communication.
+This should be held centrally and not by one individual.

-Social Networking
+Social Media

-- Workers should have a site that is used solely for children's / youth work communications and is totally separate from their own personal site.
-This is to ensure that all communication with children and young people is kept within public domains. - Workers should not send private messages to children on social networks.
-Workers should ensure that all communications are transparent and open to scrutiny. - Workers should not accept 'friend' or 'following' requests from children on their personal site, nor seek to be 'friends' or a 'follower' of any child known to them in a church context.
+- Workers should have social media accounts that are used solely for children's / youth work communications and is totally separate from their own personal accounts.
+This is to ensure that all communication with children and young people is kept within the public domain. - Workers should not send private messages to children on social media.
+Workers should ensure that all communications are transparent and open to scrutiny. - Workers should not accept 'friend' or 'following' requests from children on their personal accounts, nor seek to be 'friends' or a 'follower' of any child known to them in a church context.